-Ah nice choice, its always a question readers like to find out.
-Who is your all time inspiration?
-"Springsteen, if I had to pick just one.
-He's consistently excellent as a singer, a songwriter and as a performer.
-I find him hugely inspirational."
+Ah nice choice, It is always question readers like to find out.
+Who is your all-time inspiration?
+“Springsteen, if I had to pick just one.
+He’s consistently excellent as a singer, a songwriter and as a performer.
+I find him hugely inspirational.”

 What 3 things could you NOT live without?
 “My guitar, laptop, my friends.
 No necessarily in that order.”